-You should be looking forward to traveling to Africa and experiencing all of it’s thrills and highlights while having the peace of mind that you can face anything while on your adventure.
+You should be looking forward to travelling to Africa and experiencing all of its thrills and highlights while having the peace of mind that you can face anything while on your adventure.
 That’s why we have you covered with the best Adventure Travel Insurance!

 You can buy travel insurance and claim online, at any time or anywhere.

-Travel insurance offered by WorldNomads.com is available to travelers worldwide (140 countries).
-Specifically designed for adventurous travellers, this travel insurance covers overseas medical, evacuation, baggage and a wide range of adventure sports and activities.
+Travel insurance offered by WorldNomads.com is available to travellers worldwide (140 countries).
+Specifically designed for adventurous travellers, this travel insurance covers overseas medical, evacuation, baggage and a wide range of incidents.

 - World Nomads are backed by specialist insurers and offer global assistance partners